American Cadet Alliance: Instructor

-Adult Non-Commissioned Officers
+Adult non-commissioned officers

-An appointment as an Adult Non-Commissioned Officer (NCO) is open to those individuals who have served honorably in the U.S. military in grades E-4 through E-9 who prefer to maintain their status as non-commissioned officers rather than to apply for a commission in the ACA Officers' Corps.
-Those individuals choosing to remain as Non-Commissioned Officers will be appointed to a grade comparable to the highest enlisted grade held while in the military.
+Appointment as an adult non-commissioned officer (NCO) is open to those individuals who have served honorably in the U.S. military in grades E-4 through E-9 who prefer to maintain their status as non-commissioned officers rather than to apply for a commission in the ACA Officers' Corps.
+Those individuals choosing to remain as non-commissioned officers will be appointed to a grade comparable to the highest enlisted grade held while in the military.
 Adult NCOs are assigned a position within the unit, comparable with their rank and billet while on active duty or in the reserves.
-Adult NCOs are always needed in a training capacity to work directly with the Cadets.
+Adult NCOs are always needed in a training capacity to work directly with the cadets.

-Warrant Officers
+Warrant officers

-A commission as a Warrant Officer is open to those individuals who are specialists in a field of endeavor and who desire to instruct in technical skills, or perform a single function within the unit, causing them to be best suited to apply for commissioning as a Warrant Officer in the ACA Officer's Corps.
+A commission as a warrant officer is open to those individuals who are specialists in a field of endeavor and who desire to instruct in technical skills, or perform a single function within the unit, causing them to be best suited to apply for commissioning as a warrant officer in the ACA Officer's Corps.

-Commissioned Officers
+Commissioned officers

-A commission as an ACA Officer is open to those individuals who have the desire, self-discipline, self-confidence, critical judgment, and moral integrity to put on the uniform.
+A commission as an ACA officer is open to those individuals who have the desire, self-discipline, self-confidence, critical judgment, and moral integrity to put on the uniform.
 The American Cadet Alliance Officer Corps take this uniform seriously and expect any prospective commissioned officer to as well.
 ACA Officers are held to a higher standard.

-Individual Training Company Membership
+Individual Training Company membership

-Individual Training Company (ITC) Cadets are Cadet members of the organization who are not located near a drilling unit.
-These Cadets and Officer Corps members function largely on their own throughout the year, often coordinating through their local military recruiter for assistance tasks and training.
+Individual Training Company (ITC) cadets are cadet members of the organization who are not located near a drilling unit.
+These cadets and Officer Corps members function largely on their own throughout the year, often coordinating through their local military recruiter for assistance tasks and training.
 ITC members go to Annual Training in the summer with the rest of the ACA as a whole.
 The ITC is open to anyone who wishes to join the program (with parental consent and paperwork) and is then enrolled in the program as a member of ACA.